Setup Elastic

 Prerequisites

-- An Elasticsearch cluster (version 7.x or later recommended)
+- An Elasticsearch cluster

 - An API key with write permissions to create indices and index documents

-- Kibana access (optional, for viewing logs)
+- Kibana access (optional, for viewing logs and for creating API keys in Step 1)

 Step 1: Create an API Key in Elasticsearch